freenas/freenas-docs/userguide/system.rst

   this entry is needed to return the system to the original installation state.

-* **Clone:** used to create a copy of the highlighted boot environment.
+* **Clone:** makes a new boot environment from the selected boot environment.

 * **Rename:** used to change the name of the boot environment.

 * **Activate:** only appears on entries which are not currently set to :guilabel:`Active`.
 Changes the selected entry to the default boot entry on next boot.
-Its status changes to :guilabel:`Reboot` and the current :guilabel:`Active` entry changes from :guilabel:`Now/Reboot` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.
+The status changes to :guilabel:`Reboot` and the current :guilabel:`Active` entry changes from :guilabel:`Now/Reboot` to :guilabel:`Now`, indicating that it was used on the last boot but will not be used on the next boot.